lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

     The "Plot Parameters" pop-up window set to create a histogram of eccentricities.

 1.7.
 Click "OK" and a new plot panel containing the eccentricity histogram will appear next to the default plot panel.
-To get rid of the default histogram, click on the blue cross in the upper right corner of that plot to close it.
+To get rid of the default histogram, click on the black cross in the upper right corner of that plot to close it.
 Now only the eccentricity histogram appears.

 1.8.
 Repeat steps 1.6 and 1.7 to add new plots containing the histograms for inclination and absolute magnitude.